cloudcat17/BattleBot-Control/README.md

-# BattleBot-Control #
+# BattleBot-Control SERVO#
 This software is a simple, low-cost control system for the cardboard BattleBot community project.
 The project must support all skill levels, from young students to advanced adult makers.
 Therefore, the chosen platform and technologies are common and
 well-documented: Arduino, HTML5 and javascript.
 The hope is to leverage common maker skills or build them in inexperienced participants.

+*Note: This is the old reliable tank control version, updated to use continuous rotation servos, with Addicore parts and directions that match those used at the Comic-Con Museum during San Diego Maker Faire 2018.*

 #### Platform specifications: ####

  1. Arduino core libraries for the [ESP8266](http://esp8266.github.io/Arduino/versions/2.3.0/doc/libraries.html#mdns-and-dns-sd-responder-esp8266mdns-library).
  2. Control over WiFi from a mobile device or computer via a browser-based user interface.
  3. Cardboard robot body, ranging from a simple box, to a laser cut design from CAD.
-And using these parts from our local friendly supplier, <a href="http://www.addicore.com">Addicor</a>:
+And using these parts from our local friendly supplier, <a href="http://www.addicore.com">Addicore</a>:
 <table width="497">
 <tbody>
 <tr>